gozhiyuan/gozhiyuan.github.io/_posts/2024-09-01-regression-vs-survival-analysis.md

 layout: post
 title: Regression vs. Survival Analysis 🚀
 subtitle:
-categories: blog
+categories: Regression Survival-Analysis
-tags: [regression, survival-analysis, ml]
+tags: [Blog]
 banner: "/assets/images/banners/yuanpang-wa-sky.jpg"
 ---

-## Predicting Customer Churn: Regression vs. Survival Analysis 🚀
+# Predicting Customer Churn: Regression vs. Survival Analysis 🚀

 When it comes to predicting **customer churn**, the choice between **regression** and **survival analysis** depends on your data and objectives.
 While regression models may seem simpler, survival analysis is often better suited for time-to-event problems, especially when dealing with censored data.
 Let’s dive into this comparison! 🔍